Nominations are now open for 2019

 - Citizen of the Year recognises outstanding service to the community over an extended period of time.

-- Young Citizen of the Year recognises outstanding service to the community over an extended period by a young person between the ages of 16 and 25.
+- Young Citizen of the Year recognises outstanding service to the community over an extended period by a young person between the ages of 12 to 25.

 The awards are held under the auspices of the Australia Day Council of NSW and judging is conducted by a local selection panel.
-Winners were announced at the Australia Day Citizenship Ceremony on the 26 January.
+The awards are presented during the City of Ryde Australia Day celebrations.

 Rhett Prado | Young Citizen of the Year

 Since joining the NSW State Emergency Service Ryde Unit as a student volunteer at just 16 years old, Rhett has shown great maturity, dedication and commitment to his community in their time of need.

 Nathan Moulds | Citizen of the Year